Duncan-Brain/firstmate/README.md

 ***

 ### Boilerplate Setup
+Complete the 'Getting Ready' section before this section.

 #### Step 1: Create a private project Github repo
 Create a private Github repository with a name of your choice.
-Preferable lowercase, and with '-' as spaces.
+Choose a lowercase name with '-' for spaces.
+<br/> (For example: 'my-project')

 #### Step 2: Add secrets to your private project repo
 i) Navigate through *your_project_repository* > *Settings* > *Secrets* from the menu